Bethieieio/project-one-harlow-marina/README.md

 - As a user I want to be able to see what is for sale at the cafe
 - As a user I want to be able to sign up to the mailing list
 - As a user I want to be able to find the marina's social pages
-- As a user I want to find information about mooring fees at the marina on a per monthly period
-- As a user I want to find information about mooring fees at the marina on a per annual period
-- As a user I want to find information about mooring fees at the marina on a per quarterly period

 ### Site Aims
 - To educate users about the marina